FAQs - Frequently Asked Questions

 In effect, we simply don’t have your money.
 In addition, the refund has to go back to the person who bought the ticket and not necessarily the passenger who received the ticket.
 Large corporations can get a much better turnaround time from banks and credit card companies, sometimes as low as 2-5 working days – with small amounts, some companies also finance the refund to facilitate it before they actually receive the money in from the credit card company.
 Larger amounts are subject to much more scrutiny hence the turnaround time.

 Obtaining a refund of a few pounds over the counter for a "returned" item bought in a large store is quite a different process from dealing with several hundred pounds spent over the telephone or online - credit card fraud is now at frightening levels.
+In addition, our tickets are sold in different retail channels each with different agreements and commission levels - refund calculations can be involved.

 As we sell mainly over the phone, for your security, we ask for an email or written request to initiate the refund process.